 A swag is a traditional Australian canvas bad roll with a mattress inside.
 Basically, it is a large sleeping bag with a built-in mattress.

 Cooking / Camp Fire / Showering in the wild / Enjoying the view while showering

 Anything to see and do in Alice Springs?

 It all happened before our way outback experience.
 We arrived in yet another Australian town that is basically in the middle of nowhere.
 But still, it has everything – a hospital, library, supermarket, bars, and Chinese food :P. One place of interest would be the Lions Walk.
-A trail walking up the Anzac hill, a short hilltop that overlooks the town and an excellent viewpoint of sunset.
+A trail walking up the Anzac hill, a short hilltop that overlooks the town, and an excellent viewpoint of sunset.
 We took our time in the supermarket shopping for local food and products – Pauls’s Ice coffee is one of my favorite and they have lots of choices; Australian Jams, beers, and candies that are a good souvenir for friends at home.

 The Rock Bar was a great place to hang out with some good music as well. 🙂

 (Up next!
-Kings Canyon: the Spectacular Lost City)
+Kings Canyon, the Lost City)